-These two 1/4" jacks are that patch point for external effects.
-The Effects Loop is wired in parallel with the normal signal.
-Connect the SEND jack to your Effects Input jack.
+These two 1/4" jacks are the patch point for external effects processors.
+The EFFECT LOOP is a patch point between the pre-amp and power section and is wired in parallel with the normal signal.
+Connect the SEND jack to your effects Input jack.
 Connect the RETURN jack to the Output jack of your effect.
-The Effects Loop is a patch point between the pre-amp and power section.
-Therefore, the RETURN jack can double as a "Power Amp Input" jack.

-When the RETURN jack is used as an input, only the 5 Band EQ, the PRESENCE control of the active channel and the OUTPUT LEVEL control are being utilized, all other controls are inactive.
+The RETURN jack can also double as a Power Amp Input jack.
+When the RETURN jack is used as an input, only the 5 Band EQ, the PRESENCE control of the active channel and the LEVEL control are being utilized, all other controls are inactive.

-FX MIX:

-This control determines the dry/wet blend of the FX Loop signal in relation to the unaffected signal.
-Set to 0% you will experience only the dry signal (no effect) and at a setting of 100% the entire signal will be wet (total effect.)
+FX MIX: This control determines the dry/wet blend of the FX LOOP signal in relation to the unaffected signal.
+Set to 0% you will experience only the dry signal (none or very little effect) and at a setting of 100% the entire signal will be wet (total effect.)

-For the best results...Set the mix of your effect to 100% wet.
-Then dial in the amount of effect that you wish to hear, starting at 0% with the FX Loop Mix Control.
+For the best results...Set the mix control of your effect processor to 100% wet.
+Then dial in the amount of effect that you wish to hear, starting at 0% with the FX LOOP MIX control.
 The drier (closer to 0%) signal you use, the better your tone should be.
-This is one of the advantages in having a parallel type FX Loop designed into your DC-3 amplifier...this circuit allows the amplifier to retain its purity with the least possible degredation due to effects impedance mismatching.
+This is one of the advantages in having a parallel type FX LOOP in your DC-10 amplifier...this circuit allows the amplifier to retain its purity with the least possible degradation due to effects impedance mismatching.